-A strong company culture is more than just perks like free coffee and snacks.
-It’s a good place to work where people are happy so turnover is generally lower.
+A strong company culture is more than perks like free coffee and snacks.
+It’s a good workplace where people are happy, so turnover is generally lower.

 A grow-up can be defined as a business that has a leadership team that is consistently reinforcing five key questions:

 - What is everyone’s role in getting there?

 As the business grows, it will become more formalized with specific job descriptions and key performance indicators (KPIs) to judge success.